thuulk/Space-Rivals/README.md

-For this program execute correctly, the files in the sprite_sounds_fonts have to be in your project directory
+For this program to be executed correctly, the files in "the sprite_sounds_fonts" directory have to be in your project directory.